2 Ways To Trigger Elementor Popup in the WordPress Native Menu (without installing another plugin)

 Step 1: Make sure your popup is already created.

-Step 3: Then navigate to WP dashboard and go into appearance>menu> Screen options (located on the top right) check “CSS Classes”
+Step 3: Navigate to the WP dashboard and go into Appearance > Menus > Screen options (located on the top right) check the “CSS Classes” option.

 Step 5: On the Native pop custom menu item (where we want to trigger our popup on click), add .nativefeedback to the CSS Classes

 Step 6: Save and Update the menu.
-Then go and reload the homepage and test the popup.
+Then reload the homepage and test the popup.

 To Read: Case Study: What is Site Structure and How To Get SiteLinks